mortar-works/mortar-website/src/site/insights/what-does-impossible-look-like.md

 Truly innovative new models of property occupation and ownership will emerge based on the most simple, affordable and accessible solution of all, collaboration.

-> Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible. —Francis of Assisi